What’s in your current tech stack?

 Over the past 10 years the field service industry has seen a boom in technologies aimed at streamlining daily operations.
 Adopting new pieces of software has since become key to running a large and successful field service business and solving everyday problems in the office and the field.

-Office managers and admin teams use accounting software to invoice and track cash flow, stock management software to oversee stock levels and order job-specific materials, and mobile apps to schedule field staff and communicate job-specific information.
+Office managers and admin teams use accounting software to invoice and track cash flow, inventory management software to oversee stock levels and order job-specific materials, and mobile apps to schedule field staff and communicate job-specific information.
 On top of this, teams in the field are utilising technology to help cost and quote jobs, submit health and safety compliance, communicate effectively with customers using email and SMS automation, and much more.

 As new technologies have gradually been adopted however, many businesses are noting a common issue: The different pieces of software in their tech stack do not integrate with one another, resulting in too much time spent on double data entry and a lack of reporting capabilities.